CSS Inline Layout Module Level 3

 To find the layout bounds of an inline box, the UA must first align all the glyphs directly contained in the inline box to each other by their dominant baselines.
 (See § 3.3 Baselines of Glyphs and Boxes.)
 If the inline box contains no glyphs at all, or if it contains only glyphs from fallback fonts, it is considered to contain a “strut” (an invisible glyph of zero width) with the metrics of the box’s first available font.

 For each glyph (including the “strut”), A represents its ascent above the baseline; D represents its descent below.
-Unless text-box-edge specifies a different metric to use, A refers to the ascent metric (for the given font at its given size) and D to the descent metric, each adjusted to account for the dominant baseline’s offset from zero.
-If line-height computes to normal and either text-box-edge is leading or this is the root inline box, the font’s line gap metric may also be incorporated into A and D by adding half to each side as half-leading.
+Unless line-fit-edge specifies a different metric to use, A refers to the ascent metric (for the given font at its given size) and D to the descent metric, each adjusted to account for the dominant baseline’s offset from zero.
+If line-height computes to normal and either line-fit-edge is leading or this is the root inline box, the font’s line gap metric may also be incorporated into A and D by adding half to each side as half-leading.

 When its computed line-height is normal, the layout bounds of an inline box encloses all its glyphs, going from the highest A to the deepest D. (Note that glyphs in a single box can come from different fonts and thus might not all have the same A and D.)

 When its computed line-height is not normal, its layout bounds are derived solely from metrics of its first available font (ignoring glyphs from other fonts), and leading is used to adjust the effective A and D to add up to the used line-height.
 Calculate the leading L as L = line-height - (A + D).
 Half the leading (its half-leading) is added above A of the first available font, and the other half below D of the first available font, giving an effective ascent above the baseline of A′ = A + L/2, and an effective descent of D′ = D + L/2.
-However, if text-box-edge is not leading and this is not the root inline box, if the half-leading is positive, treat it as zero.
+However, if line-fit-edge is not leading and this is not the root inline box, if the half-leading is positive, treat it as zero.
 The layout bounds exactly encloses this effective A′ and D′.

 Note: L may be negative.